Skip to content

 We are still working on this description, more information will come soon.

-The main component of FRAM is the core model that creates a python object Model() that holds the data from the database.
-Data in the model object is transformed depending on what is required by the given power market model.
-Data is imported from the database using populator class in FRAM data package.
+The main component of FRAM is the core model that creates a Python object Model() that holds the data from the database.
+The data in the Model object is transformed depending on what is required by the given power market model.
+Data is imported from the database using a Populator class in the FRAM data package.

 Architecture of FRAM

-The model object contains high-level components (python objects) that hold the data about a specific element in the power system, for example power plants, demand, transmission etc. High-level components can be represented as low-level components - flows and nodes.
-For example, demand is a node with a flow arrow towards the node, while production is a node with flow arrow away from the node.
+The Model object contains high-level components (Python objects) that hold the data about specific elements in the power system, for example power plants, demand, transmission etc. High-level components can be represented as low-level components - flows and nodes.
+For example, demand is a flow with an arrow towards a node, while production is a flow with an arrow away from a node.

-Different kinds of nodes can be defined - emission nodes, power nodes, fuel nodes etc. In this way the system supports modelling not only power market but also other adjacent markets - heat market, emission market, gas market etc.
+Different kinds of nodes can be defined - emission nodes, power nodes, fuel nodes etc. In this way, the system supports modelling not only the power market, but also other adjacent markets - the heating market, emission market, gas market, etc.

-Data in the core model can be easily manipulated - aggregated, disaggregated, converted with respect to different units and time resolution, etc. This is how data can be staged for a given energy marked model run.
+Data in the core model can be easily manipulated - aggregated, disaggregated and converted, with respect to different units and time resolution, etc. This is how data can be staged for a given energy marked model run.

 For more details about the core model, see FRAM core.